 A Neighbourhood Forum is a group of people who live and work in an area that has been set up by the community specifically to produce a Neighbourhood Plan.
 It is in addition to any forums and residents' groups that already exist in the area.

-Queen’s Park Ward Area Neighbourhood Forum is open to anyone living or working within the neighbourhood's Designated Area (see the map).
-This covers the park itself and residential areas including a large part of the area known as Charminster.
-It also covers both sides of Charminster Road, including businesses and services on the western side which are outside the Ward.
-The Queen's Park ward has more than 12,000 residents with a diverse demographic of residents and properties.
+Queen’s Park & Charminster Neighbourhood Forum is open to anyone living or working within the neighbourhood's Designated Area (see the map).
+This covers the park itself, residential areas including a large part of Charminster and both sides of Charminster Road.
+This area has more than 12,000 residents with a diverse demographic of residents and properties.

 Our (council-approved) Neighbourhood Forum will enable the community to prepare a Neighbourhood Plan for the area in accordance with the Localism Act 2011.
 This allows communities to influence changes in their area including, for example, what is built and what amenities are provided.
 The Plan feeds into Bournemouth Local Planning Policy and will have statutory status.